Sam Winslow

 Although flying parallel to the runway (holding it off) is the goal, so is reducing speed.

-Relatively steep turns in the pattern are not inherently dangerous, it is lack of coordination or excessive wing loading (leading to loss of airspeed) that kills.
+Relatively steep turns in the pattern are not inherently dangerous if the wing is not heavily loaded.
+It is lack of coordination (especially a skid) or unintentional stalls that kill.